Javi-er/pantheon-upstream-d8-composer/README.md

 ### Install Lando
 https://docs.devwithlando.io/installation/system-requirements.html
-Again, choose the OS that is applicable for your local environment
+Again, choose the OS that is applicable for your local environment This guide is tested with "v3.0.0-rc.16" and works but latest stable release should be dandy.

 ### Trust the lndo.site Ceritificate Authority
 https://docs.devwithlando.io/config/security.html